Gov. Brown Touts Economy, Praises Chipotle at Final Host Breakfast

 But he also touched on the lows.

-“There’s drought, climate change, there is congested with roads falling apart, so we have to build for the future,” he said.
+"There's drought, climate change, there is congestion, there is roads falling apart, so we have to build for the future," he said.

 One of the bigger controversies of Brown's second time as governor was the Gas Tax, which raised gas prices by 12 cents to fix roads.
 The governor still stands behind that.